On the Complexity of the Succinct State Local Hamiltonian Problem: Conclusion

 \subparagraph{Discussion and Future Work.} We demonstrated there are various types of succinct states, and that characterising their effects on the \sc{Local Hamiltonian} problem can be non-trivial.
 The definitions and notation presented here are intended to offer a clearer framework for understanding these complexities.
 We have shown that being specific about the type of succinct state is crucial.
 For instance, the history state resulting from the Feynman-Kitaev clock construction typically does not have uniform rational amplitudes.
 This highlights the importance of precisely defining the class of succinct states used in the constructions.
 Our results on the study of succinct states and the action of Hamiltonian mappings may have implications for problems such as state tomography and verification.
 A verification algorithm working for stoquastic Hamiltonians can likely be extended to more general Hamiltonians, provided access to the state can be interpreted similar to the above analysis.
 Specifically, we have shown informed queries to the Hamiltonian and the state are sufficient to determine resultant properties under certain mappings.

 Due to the equivalency between the history states and subset states, it might be argued that the query algorithm for history states could simply verify membership of a computational basis state.
-However, upon deeper analysis of the original proof~\cite{Jiang25}, it becomes apparent that this is insufficient.
+However, upon deeper analysis of the original proof~\cite{jiang2025local}, it becomes apparent that this is insufficient.
 Specifically, the amplitudes $\braket{x}{\eta}$ are claimed to be exactly representable as rational values, but this is generally not the case.
 Thus, the query algorithm must output the normalised amplitudes with exact precision.

 Our results do not follow a completely linear narrative; this is in part due to the different types of succinct states we considered.
 To offer a more structured overview of the complexity landscape, see \cref{fig:flow-diagram}.
-Important open questions that remain, include: \begin{enumerate} \item \textbf{Conjecture 1.}~\emph{The \cl{MA} protocol outlined in \textnormal{Ref.~\cite{Jiang25}} is robust again the inclusion of succinct states expressing values to a precision $2^{-q(n)}$ for some sufficiently large polynomial $q(n)$.} \item \textbf{Conjecture 2.}~\emph{The \sc{$\mathbb{Q}_{p(n)}\dbbrckt{{\sqrt{\cdot}}_1}$-Succinct State $2$-Local Stoquastic Hamiltonian} problem is \clw{MA}{complete}.} \item Investigating the consequences of restricting elements of the Hamiltonian to being exactly representable in a fixed number of bits. \item Developing a perturbative gadget framework that preserves the succinctness of the ground state. \item Determining the complexity of $2$-local Hamiltonians with $\mathbb{C}_{p(n)}$-succinct ground states. \item Investigating the complexity of $2$-local Hamiltonians defined over specific geometries with $\mathbb{C}_{p(n)}$-succinct ground states. \item Investigating the complexity of \sc{Succinct State Frustration-Free Local Hamiltonian} problem. \item Effects of Hamiltonian element precision. \end{enumerate}
+Important open questions that remain, include: \begin{enumerate} \item \textbf{Conjecture 1.}~\emph{The \cl{MA} protocol outlined in \textnormal{Ref.~\cite{jiang2025local}} is robust again the inclusion of succinct states expressing values to a precision $2^{-q(n)}$ for some sufficiently large polynomial $q(n)$.} \item \textbf{Conjecture 2.}~\emph{The \sc{Succinct State $2$-Local Stoquastic Hamiltonian} problem is \clw{MA}{complete}, even on $2$D lattices.} \item Investigating the consequences of restricting elements of the Hamiltonian to being exactly representable in a fixed number of bits. \item Developing a perturbative gadget framework that preserves the succinctness of the ground state. \item Determining the complexity of $2$-local Hamiltonians with $\mathbb{C}_{p(n)}$-succinct ground states. \item Investigating the complexity of \sc{Succinct State Frustration-Free Local Hamiltonian} problem. \item Effects of Hamiltonian element precision. \end{enumerate}